splunk/kafka-connect-splunk/README.md

 > Note: You will need to adjust the settings **consumer.ssl.truststore.location** and **ssl.truststore.password** to reflect your setup.

-> Note: See [Confluent's documentation on configuring workers and connectors with security](https://docs.confluent.io/current/connect/security.html#configuring-connectors-with-security), specifically the note about a lack of support for individual connector configuration.
+> Note: As of now, there is no way to change the configuration for connectors individually, but if your server supports client authentication over SSL, it is possible to use a separate principal for the worker and the connectors.
+See [Confluent's documentation on configuring workers and connectors with security](https://docs.confluent.io/current/connect/security.html#configuring-connectors-with-security) for more information.

 Start kafka connect